alcionai/corso/docs/docs/quickstart.md

 ## Repository creation

-To create a secure backup location for Corso, we will create a bucket (`corso-test` is used as an example) in AWS S3.
+To create a secure backup location for Corso, you will create a bucket in AWS S3 and then initialize the Corso repository using an [encryption passphrase](/setup/configuration#environment-variables).
+The below steps use `corso-test` as the bucket name but, if you are using AWS, you will need a different unique name for the bucket.

-The following commands assume that all configuration values from the previous step, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` are available to the Corso binary or container.
+The following commands assume that all the configuration values from the previous step, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` are available to the Corso binary or container.

 <Tabs groupId="os">